 To maintain the right to be issued with a practising certificate, doctors must meet recertification and continual professional development (CPD) requirements.

-Recertification is the process to demonstrate competence as a condition of holding an Practising Certificate (PC).
+Recertification is the process to demonstrate competence as a condition of holding a Practising Certificate (PC).

 CPD is involving yourself in peer reviews, audits of medical practice and continual medical education aimed at ensuring you are competent to practise medicine.

-Download Recertification and Continuing Professional Development (2004, PDF, 386 KB)
+Download Recertification and Continuing Professional Development (2018, PDF)

 Regular practice review

 The Council is responsible for ensuring that doctors are competent and fit to practise medicine.
 One of the mechanisms the Council uses to achieve this is regular practice review as part of continuing professional development.